ORNUA MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT FINANCIAL YEAR ENDED 26 DECEMBER 2020

 3. SUPPLY CHAIN

-4.2 Ornua has approved an Ornua Business Partner Code of Conduct (the ‘Code’), the Code is available on our website ornua.com/purchasetermsandconditions and roll out is commencing in 2021.
-The aim is that eventually this Code is intended to apply to all Ornua’s direct and indirect suppliers of goods and/or services including, without limitation, suppliers of ingredients, packaging and other raw materials, manufacturers, processors, co-packers, re-packers, distributors, warehouses, hauliers, agents, brokers, and others working for or on our behalf worldwide in all categories, including their parent, subsidiary, and affiliate entities (herein referred to as “Business Partners”).
+- Ornua has approved an Ornua Business Partner Code of Conduct (the ‘Code’), the Code is available on our website ornua.com/purchasetermsandconditions and is specified as a “Mandatory Policy” in our standard terms and conditions of purchase and recent and all future contracts with third parties.
+The aim is that ultimately the Code will apply to all Ornua’s direct and indirect suppliers of goods and/or services including, without limitation, suppliers of ingredients, packaging and other raw materials, manufacturers, processors, co-packers, re-packers, distributors, warehouses, hauliers, agents, brokers, and others working for or on our behalf worldwide in all categories, including their parent, subsidiary, and affiliate entities (herein referred to as “Business Partners”).

 The Code sets out Ornua’s requirements and guidelines for the following;